 Frequently Asked Questions

-Sentara College of Health Sciences is accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award associate degrees, bachelor’s degrees, and course completion certificates, and is certified to operate as an institution of postsecondary education in Virginia by the State Council of Higher Education for Virginia (SCHEV).
+Sentara College of Health Sciences is accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award associate degrees, bachelor’s degrees, master's degrees, and course completion certificates, and is certified to operate as an institution of postsecondary education in Virginia by the State Council of Higher Education for Virginia (SCHEV).